Admission: How to Apply

 Official transcripts will only be requested when an offer of admission is made (international applicants) or accepted (domestic applicants.)

-Prior schools and minor transcripts for course-work that have no relevance to the degree can be omitted.
+Minor transcripts for course-work with no relevance to the MPH degree can be omitted.

 (Not required if the applicant has a PhD, JD, DDS, MD, or related degree from an accredited U.S. school.)

 Have official GRE scores reported directly to the University of Washington (institution code 4854).
 You will also be asked to self-report your GRE scores.

 If you are required to provide test scores as proof of English language proficiency, (See this memo for details), you will need to enter your test scores in the online application.